 Winterize Clients for Cold-Weather Sports

-January is a good time to check in with clients and find out if they identify more with Mr. Heat Miser or Mr. Snow Miser.
+January and February are good times to check in with clients and find out if they identify more with Mr. Heat Miser or Mr. Snow Miser.
 Those who “never want to know a day that’s over 40 degrees” may be spending their spare time conquering moguls, slicing up the ice at an outdoor rink or even seeking out more unique thrills such as snowkiting, ice climbing or ski biking.
 Whatever their sport of choice, these winter warriors can benefit from your services in a whole new way this season, says Tony Ambler-Wright, MS, NASM-CPT, CES, PES, CSCS, and a Master Instructor for NASM since 2005.
 But for you to help them succeed and stay safe, it’s important to know what they’ll be up to when they’re exercising outside–and what they hope to accomplish when they do.
 We asked Ambler-Wright to share his advice on doing that (and more).

 Watch Them in Real Time